 PSYC 444000.
 Moral Psychology and the Anthropology of Morality (CHDV 45601).
 Three types of questions about morality can be distinguished: (1) philosophical, (2) psychological, and (3) epidemiological.
 The philosophical question asks, whether and in what sense (if any) "goodness" or "rightness" are real or objective properties that particular actions possess in varying degrees.
 The psychological question asks, what are the mental states and processes associated with the human classification of actions are moral or immoral, ethical or unethical.
 The epidemiological question asks, what is the actual distribution of moral judgments across time (developmental time and historical time) and across space (for example, across cultures).
 In this seminar we will read classic and contemporary philosophical, psychological, and anthropological texts that address those questions.
 R. Shweder, Autumn.

 PSYC 45300.
 When Cultures Collide: Multiculturalism in Liberal Democracies. (=CHDV 45600, ANTH 45600, HMRT 35600, GNDR 45600) Coming to terms with diversity in an increasingly multicultural world has become one of the most pressing public policy projects for liberal democracies in the early 21st century.
 One way to come to terms with diversity is to try to understand the scope and limits of toleration for variety at different national sites where immigration from foreign lands has complicated the cultural landscape.
 This seminar examines a series of legal and moral questions about the proper response to norm conflict between mainstream populations and cultural minority groups (including old and new immigrants), with special reference to court cases that have arisen in the recent history of the United States.
 Note: Advanced undergraduates may enroll with permission of instructor.
-R. Shweder, Autumn.
+R. Shweder, Winter.

 PSYC 46050.
 Principles of Data Science and Engineering for Laboratory Research.
 The quantity of data gathered from laboratory experiments is constantly increasing.
 This course will explore the latest concepts, techniques and best-practice to create efficient data analysis pipelines.
 We will focus on the python ecosystem.
 By the end of the course, you are expected to be able to apply appropriate tools to streamline your own data analysis.
 PQ: Familiarity with coding in python.
 J. Yu.
 Winter.